Ultimate and Enterprise editions

-The exchange folder for the exported COTI files needs to be linked to one of our supported connectors through the COTI Project Creation feature.
-We have connectors for a range of repositories, including FTP and Google Drive.
-Find out more on our Integrations page.
+The exchange folder for the exported COTI files needs to be linked to a supported connector to use the COTI Project Creation feature.

 Downloading COTI Archives and Project Creation

-When a new COTI file is detected in the exchange folder, Memsource will automatically download and analyze it.
-If it is recognized as a valid COTI archive (as set out in the DERCOM COTI specifications, Chapter 4—Translation package definition), a new Memsource project will be created.
+When a new COTI file is detected in the exchange folder, Memsource automatically downloads and analyzes it.
+If recognized as a valid COTI archive, a new Memsource project will be created.

-The number of jobs in the Memsource project will depend on the number of translatable files in the COTI archive.
-In addition, it can contain reference files that are attached to the project.
-Reference files are not translated.
+The number of jobs in a Memsource project depend on the number of translatable files in a COTI archive.
+It may also contain reference files that are attached to the project which are not translated.